What should vegans look for in their medication?

 Vegan headache medication

-If you’ve got a headache or are looking for vegan friendly pain relief, you’ll be glad to know that there are lots of different options for you!
+If you’ve got a headache or are looking for vegan-friendly pain relief, you’ll be glad to know that there are lots of different options!
+These include Panadol Extra and Panadol ActiFast, which are paracetamol-based painkillers.

-However, make sure to consult your doctor or pharmacist before giving your child any medication so you can be sure it’s safe for them.
+However, consult your doctor or pharmacist before giving your child any medication to ensure its safety.

 Which ingredients should I look for in my medication?

-If you’re choosing a medication and aren’t sure whether the product you want to use has vegan friendly ingredients, the best thing you can do is to ask your doctor, pharmacist, or the manufacturer for advice.
+If you’re choosing a medication and aren’t sure whether the product you want to use has vegan-friendly ingredients, the best thing you can do is ask your doctor, pharmacist, or the manufacturer for advice.

 • Lactose, which is derived from milk